Many attorneys are upset when they find out that suing

 admitted Lawyers Professional Liability Insurance carriers as few as 5 suits in

-a 2 year period of clients for unpaid legal fees can cause the carrier to
+a 2 year period of suing clients for unpaid legal fees can cause the carrier to

 either decline to write, non-renew your insurance or place restrictive policy

-An attorney will state, “I want to get paid for the work
+An attorney states, “I want to get paid for the work

 that I do, so why does my Lawyers Liability Insurance carrier care?”

 Fee suits of clients are one of the leading causes of Lawyer’s